Solving Optimal Control Problems of Rigid-Body Dynamics with Collisions Using the Hybrid Minimum Principle

 and if $n\in\cC$,

-Here, the function jump function $G$ is defined in \cref{eq:backward_jump_form2}.} In practice, the discontinuities will introduce numerical instability, especially when solving \cref{eq:bw_dis_jump_jump}. \rev{ The absence of $\Delta t$ in \cref{eq:bw_dis_jump_jump} means that for $c\in\cC$, an error of $O(1)$ in $\bu^{\pm}_{c+\frac{1}{2}}$ will result in an error of $O(1)$ in $\blambda_c$, and thus in all $\blambda_k$ for $k\le c$.} This is distinct from \cref{eq:fd_all_in_one_dis,eq:bw_dis_no_jump} when the dynamics is continuous and there is always a factor $\Delta t$.
-Therefore, some extra numerical treatments are needed in order to ensure numerical stability and convergence speed when estimating $\bu_{c+\frac{1}{2}}^+, \bu_{c+\frac{1}{2}}^-$ in evaluating \eqref{eq:bw_dis_jump}.
-From equation \eqref{eq:backward_jump_form2}, these two values represent the values of the control after and before the collision, respectively.
-The following two paragraphs are devoted to a better estimation of $\bu_{c+\frac{1}{2}}^+, \bu_{c+\frac{1}{2}}^-$.
+Here, the function jump function $G$ is defined in \cref{eq:backward_jump_form2}.
+In practice, the discontinuities will introduce numerical instability, especially when solving \cref{eq:bw_dis_jump_jump}.
+The absence of $\Delta t$ in \cref{eq:bw_dis_jump_jump} means that for $c\in\cC$, an error of $O(1)$ in $\bu^{\pm}_{c+\frac{1}{2}}$ will result in an error of $O(1)$ in $\blambda_c$, and thus in all $\blambda_k$ for $k\le c$.
+Therefore, some extra numerical treatments are needed in order to ensure numerical stability and convergence speed when estimating $\bu_{c+\frac{1}{2}}^{\pm}$ in evaluating \cref{eq:bw_dis_jump}.
+The following two paragraphs are devoted to a better estimation of $\bu_{c+\frac{1}{2}}^{\pm}$.

 Ideally, the discontinuities of the optimal control and collisions should occur simultaneously.
-However, as addressed in replacing \cref{eq:backward_jump_form1} by \cref{eq:backward_jump_form2}, in the algorithm with time discretization, they can misalign before convergence due to the relaxed updating rule of $\bu$ in \cref{eq:u_relax_update}.
-During iterations, we observe significant delays in the discontinuities of the control in response to the shifting discontinuities in the state $\bx$.
-For each $c\in\cC$, an inappropriate estimation of $\bu_{c+\frac{1}{2}}^+, \bu_{c+\frac{1}{2}}^-$ will slowdown the convergence and even worse prevent the algorithm from converging. \rev{By \cref{eq:backward_jump_form2}, instead of using the control values $\bu_{c+1}, \bu_{c}$ closest to the collision (which can be viewed as a numerical approximation of $\bu(\gamma_i^{\pm})$), we propose to use the steepest varying control values near the collision (which can be viewed as a numerical approximation of $\bu(\beta_i^{\pm})$).} To be specific, we find
+However, as addressed in replacing \cref{eq:backward_jump_form1} by \cref{eq:backward_jump_form2}, in the algorithm with time discretization, they can misalign before convergence.
+During iterations, we observe significant delays in the discontinuities of the control in response to the shifting discontinuities in the state $\bx$ due to the relaxed updating rule of $\bu$ in \cref{eq:u_relax_update}.
+By \cref{eq:backward_jump_form2}, instead of using the control values $\bu_{c+1}$ and $\bu_{c}$ that are closest to the collision (which can be viewed as a numerical approximation of $\bu(\gamma_i^{\pm})$), we propose to use the steepest varying control values near the collision (which can be viewed as a numerical approximation of $\bu(\beta_i^{\pm})$).
+To be specific, we find